-This is post is going to cover two different themes: social media and the attention it brings people, and Christian privilege in the public square.
+This post is going to cover two different themes: social media and the attention it brings people, and Christian privilege in the public square.
 They’re related, I promise I’ll get to that point.

 I grew up in a time that was right on the front end of the Internet age.
 As a freshman computer science undergraduate student in 1992, the Internet was still a weird buzzword that social rejects and highly specialized academics used.